After years of traveling and living abroad, I feel like I have lived many lives, and they have all lead me to this place right here.

 Life always has a beautiful, yet sometimes shocking way of slowing the wheels in motion.

 I prescribed myself early nights, and focused my attention on activities that fed my spirit.
 A good friend of mine created an interview series with women talking about their purpose in life.
 So, every night I tucked myself up in bed to watch an interview and then settled to sleep with a recorded Yoga Nidra session.
-Over those days, and weeks, I started to feel myself wake up again.
+Over those days, and weeks, I started to feel parts of myself wake up again.

 I began going to a postnatal pilates class locally where I could take Anna with me.